The Best Midjourney Alternatives

 Another great Midjourney alternative is Adobe Firefly.
 This is available as a standalone web app (linked), but Firefly technology also powers image generation tools in Adobe’s Creative Cloud apps.
 So, if you use software like Photoshop, you can use Firefly to generate images and objects in the application.

 You can use the Firefly web app just like you might Midjourney, but the controls are…. well, they exist!
-You can use these controls to help you align the images with what you have in mind.
-Substantially easier than chatting in a Discord server!
+You can use these controls to help you align the images with expectations.
+It is substantially easier than chatting on a Discord server!

 Adobe has also had a careful and responsible approach to AI and image generation, ensuring any data used to train their models is ethically sourced and fair to use.
 If interested, you can browse Adobe’s FAQ page about Firefly to learn more.